 There are further caveats that you need to be aware of:

 The annual allowance can be reduced through a method known as tapering.
-As of 6 April 2020 the tapered annual allowance applies for individuals with "threshold income" of over £200,000 plus "adjusted income" of over £240,000.
+As of 6 April 2023 the Tapered Annual Allowance applies for individuals with "threshold income" of over £200,000 and "adjusted income" of over £260,000.